Ramones—"Halfway to Sanity"

 "A Real Cool Time" and the ballad "Bye Bye Baby" slow things down and give Joey the opportunity to flex his radio-friendly side.
 The album closes with one more obnoxious punk throwdown, "Worm Man," whose lyrics sound like they were tossed off in about thirty seconds ("I'm fed up...
 I wanna puke...
 I wish I was dead!") but caps off the album on a fittingly mosh-able note.

 Twelve songs in just a hair over 30 minutes?
-Yep, that's a Ramones album, all right!
+Yep, that's our boys!

 "Bop 'Til You Drop"

-All in all, Halfway to Sanity showed that the Ramones were still in pretty decent musical shape in spite of their diminished profile.
+All in all, Halfway to Sanity showed that the Ramones were still in pretty decent musical shape.
 However, some major changes were looming on the horizon.

 Richie Ramone abruptly left the band after the Halfway album was recorded.
 According to Richie, he was tired of being treated like a hired gun rather than a full-fledged band member, in spite of his regular contributions as a song writer.
-The last straw came when Johnny Ramone refused to increase Richie's cut of the band's t-shirt proceeds -- which were making them more money than record sales at that time.
+The last straw came when Johnny refused to give Richie a cut of the money from the band's t-shirt proceeds -- which, at the time, were more lucrative than their record sales.

-After Richie's sudden exit, the Ramones performed two shows with Clem Burke of Blondie on drums (alias "Elvis Ramone") before they welcomed former drummer Marky Ramone back into the fold.
-Marky remained in the lineup till the Ramones broke up for good in 1996.
+After Richie's sudden exit, the Ramones performed two shows with Clem Burke of Blondie filling in (as "Elvis Ramone") before they welcomed former drummer Marky Ramone back into the fold.
+Marky remained in the lineup till the band broke up for good in 1996.

 The rest of the Ramones were puzzled by Dee Dee's sudden, newfound interest in rap music, which apparently happened during a stint in drug rehab.
 Dee Dee claimed that the rap record and new stage name were the result of his feeling "pigeonholed" by the Ramones.
 He was also suffering from creative burnout after carrying most of the songwriting load for the last few studio albums.
 The schism with his band mates led to Dee Dee's eventual exit from the Ramones in 1989.